AlexanderAberg/the-fancy-cinema-castle/README.md

   after the 30 seconds give or take depending on your internet speed and computer you can press view and now you have access to use the app.
   - Now you will also be able to find the deployment in GitHub including all commits that was done after the deployment

-  - Link to the live version of the project can be found here: - <a href="https://the-fancy-cinema-castle-7eb7ea1dedc6.herokuapp.com/"> and to the GitHub page here: <a href="https://github.com/AlexanderAberg/the-fancy-cinema-castle">
+  - Link to the live version of the project can be found here: - https://the-fancy-cinema-castle-7eb7ea1dedc6.herokuapp.com and to the GitHub page here: https://github.com/AlexanderAberg/the-fancy-cinema-castle

 ### Credits